janelu9/Aml/README.md

 You can run
 ` spark-submit  AML.py`
-to get all the payment chains seem like money laundering. the same `batch_id` mean a complete chain.
+to get all the payment chains seem like money laundering.
+The same 'batch_id' indicates these transactions belong to a complete chain.
+The field 'degree' indicates the length of the chain.

  |  id|batch_id|src|dst|amount_sum|degree|accname|  Event_Dt|Tx_Amt|Cntpty_Acct_Name|
  | ---- | -------- | --- | --- | ---------- | ------ | ------- | ---------- | -------- | -------- |